Milk & Kisses: Background

+Recording

+The band's previous album, Four-Calendar Café (1993), was recorded and released following the end of Fraser's and Guthrie's 13-year relationship.
+Fearing they would be unable to work together, each member had attempted to avoid the others, recording sessions in the studio independently.
+By 1995, the band seemed to be in a position where they were willing to work and spend time together again, and the recording process for Milk & Kisses was a lot smoother and more productive.
+"We worked quite closely together on this record, which we hadn't done so much on the previous one" stated Raymonde.
+"Robin and Liz had broken up and it was a complex time.
+But I actually think the band was in a really good place during Milk & Kisses.
+Some time had passed and they were both in relationships with different people.
+All of the rawness was gone from their relationship.
+Ironically, Liz left a year or so after we finished it."

+An alternate Chinese version of the song "Serpentskirt" on the album was recorded by Faye Wong (Wangfei), and featuring lead singer of Cocteau Twins, Elizabeth Fraser, on backing vocals.
+Wong also recorded a version of "Rilkean Heart", also from Milk & Kisses.

+Release

 The album was released by Fontana Records, their second release under the label following the release of their 1993 studio album Four Calendar Cafe.
 The album was released during a time of pressure and fragmented relations between the band and their label, with bassist Simon Raymonde claiming that the band should "never have signed the deal", claiming that the record label worked in a very different manner than that of the band, and that the Cocteau Twins were unable to replicate previous sales and success, which appeared to be a disappointment to the record label.

-Release and reception

-Speaking during the 25th anniversary of the albums release in 2021, bassist Simon Raymonde stated "I don’t think the recordings [on Milk and Kisses] are anywhere near the best we did by any stretch of the imagination.
+Speaking during the 25th anniversary of the albums release in 2021, bassist Simon Raymonde stated "I don't think the recordings [on Milk and Kisses] are anywhere near the best we did by any stretch of the imagination.
 I think the songwriting was good, but I always felt the record sounded muffled.
 The remastering has actually helped that, which is something I almost never say.
-I do have a lot of great memories of it, because as you know it turned out to be our last record.”
+I do have a lot of great memories of it, because as you know it turned out to be our last record."

-The recording process for Milk and Kisses was a lot smoother and more productive than the previous recording sessions for the bands last album, Four Calendar Cafe (1993), which was recorded and released following the end of Fraser's and Guthrie's 13 year relationship.
-During the recording sessions for the previous album, the band tried to avoid each other, frequently spending time in the studio on separate occasions, fearing that the band would be unable to work together to complete Milk and Kisses.
-By 1995, the band seemed to be in a position where they were willing to work and spend time together again, and began the recording process for the album.
-"We worked quite closely together on this record, which we hadn’t done so much on the previous one" stated Raymonde, further claiming that "Robin and Liz had broken up and it was a complex time.
-But I actually think the band was in a really good place during Milk & Kisses.
-Some time had passed and they were both in relationships with different people.
-All of the rawness was gone from their relationship.
-Ironically, Liz left a year or so after we finished it."